-The following requirements must be met upon completion of Leadership Studies I: Leadership and Systems.
+The following requirements must be met upon completion of EDUC 5710 Introduction to Educational Leadership (3).
+Initial development of an electronic portfolio and a formal leadership development plan.
 In addition to the College of Graduate Studies admission requirements, the Educational Leadership Studies Program requires the candidate to:

-- Have a Grade Point (GPA) x 100 plus a Graduate Record Exam (GRE) quantitative that equals 650 and GPA x 100 plus GRE qualitative that equals 650 OR a total of the two ≥ 1300. - Acquire a letter of support from two practicing administrators who agree to mentor the aspiring administrator throughout the program. - Complete a screening interview and an in-basket activity. - 4.
-Complete a leadership assessment. - 5.
-Submit a valid teaching certificate. - 6.
-Have a record of successful teaching ... experience.
+- 1. Have a Grade Point (GPA) x 100 plus a Graduate Record Exam (GRE) quantitative that equals 650 and GPA x 100 plus GRE qualitative that equals 650 OR a total of the two \ge 1300, or have a Miller Analogies Test Score of 38 or above. - 2.
+Acquire a letter of support from two practicing administrators who agree to mentor the aspiring administrator throughout the program. - 3.
+Complete a screening interview. - Complete a leadership assessment.
+4 - Submit a valid teaching certificate.
+5. - Have a record of successful teaching experience.
+6